domZippilli/gcs-inventory-loader/README.md

 This utility will help you bulk load an object listing to stdout, or directly into BigQuery.
 It doesn't help with keeping your database incrementally up-to-date, though that is easily achieved with either [Audit Logging](https://cloud.google.com/storage/docs/audit-logs) or [PubSub Notifications](https://cloud.google.com/storage/docs/pubsub-notifications).

 The implementation here takes the approach of listing buckets and sending each page to a worker in a thread pool for processing and streaming into BigQuery.
 Throughput rates of 15s per 100,000 objects have been achieved with moderately sized (32 vCPU) virtual machines.
 This works out to 2 minutes and 30 seconds per million objects.
+Note that this throughput is _per process_ -- simply shard the bucket namespace across multiple projects to increase this throughput.

 ## Installation